Slow Cooker Shepherd’s Pie

 • In a small bowl, mix the flour and 6 tablespoons (90 ml) water until smooth, then slowly stir the mixture into the slow cooker.

-• Adjust the seasonings to taste with salt and pepper.
+• Add the peas.
+Adjust the seasonings to taste with salt and pepper.

-• Mix the cheddar into the mashed potatoes and spread in an even layer over the top of the beef and vegetables.
+• Mix the cheddar cheese into the mashed potatoes and spread in an even layer over the top of the meat mixture.

 • Cover the slow cooker and cook on high for 15-30 minutes, until the gravy has thickened and the mashed potatoes are heated through.